plone/mockup-training/creating_pattern.rst

 Defining initial default values
 -------------------------------

-As we seen before, we define an ``initial_color`` variable under ``defaults`` in our pattern.
-Variables defined here are the ones that we are going to be able to modify with data attributes from our HTML, so if you plan on developing a reusable pattern that you can use on several ways, this is the way to do it.
+As we saw before, we defined an ``initial_color`` variable under ``defaults`` in our pattern.
+Variables defined here are the ones that we are going to be able to modify with data attributes from our HTML, so if you plan on developing a reusable pattern that you can use in several ways, this is the way to do it.

 In our example, if we change our HTML as follows: